Amos47/2400/Chapter1/Ch01_Basics.md

-## Pillar 1: Are we talking data, information or knowledge?
+## Pillar 1: Data, information and knowledge

 ### What are data, information and knowledge?